 Because a "short sale" involves a Fund borrowing securities from a lender and selling those securities in the open market, a Fund will generally see a profit if the securities decrease in value and will generally see a loss if the securities increase in value.
 The process of a "short sale" requires a Fund to provide collateral to the lender and pay a borrowing fee, which may fluctuate during the borrowing period.
 Unlike a purchase of securities, where the maximum amount of the loss is limited to the amount invested, there is no such limit to a Fund's exposure on a short sale.
-The securities loaned for the short sale may be recalled by the lender, and limitations on availability of securities may limit a Fund's freedom of action in connection with short sales.
-In addition, a Fund may have difficulties repurchasing and returning the borrowed securities if a liquid market does not exist.
+The securities loaned for the short sale may be recalled by the lender, and limitations on availability of securities may have difficulties repurchasing and returning the borrowed securities if a liquid market does not exist.
 A Fund may also be indirectly exposed to short selling risk if it invests in an underlying fund that practices short selling.